Updated Card For AEW Revolution | 411MANIA

 Updated Card For AEW Revolution

-AEW has an updated lineup for next month’s Revolution PPV after this week’s episode of Rampage.
+AEW has an updated lineup for Sunday’s Revolution PPV after this week’s episode of Dynamite.
 The company has the following matches made for the PPV, which airs on March 5th from San Francisco live on PPV:

 * AEW World Championship Iron Man Match: MJF vs. Bryan Danielson

-* AEW Tag Team Championship Match: The Gunns vs. The Acclaimed vs. Jeff Jarrett & Jay Lethal vs. One More Team TBA
+* AEW Tag Team Championship Match: The Gunns vs. The Acclaimed vs. Jeff Jarrett & Jay Lethal vs. Danhausen & Orange Cassidy

 * Texas Deathmatch: Jon Moxley vs. Hangman Page